arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 To get the needed files (source code) for compiling the image we need access to our Factory repository.

-To make that happen, browse to your [Foundries account > Settings > Api Tokens](https://app.foundries.io/settings/tokens/):
+To make that happen, go to your [Foundries account > Settings > Api Tokens](https://app.foundries.io/settings/tokens/):
 ![API token page on Foundries.io](assets/foundries_API_tokens.png)

 Press the "New Token" button and follow the instructions.